Frequently Asked QuestionsSkydiving Questions | Before Your Jump | During Your Jump

 Unfortunately, no. The age requirement of 18 is set forth due to the "hold harmless" waivers every skydiver must agree to and sign.
 These waivers are only binding if the person signing is at the age of consent, 18, or older.

 What if the weather is bad?

 High winds or low clouds may prevent us from jumping, but reservations are held regardless of the weather.
 This way you'll be prepared to jump when the weather clears or we have to reschedule you.
+We always do our best to try and wait out the weather.
+We have a pool table, ping pong, darts etc… to pass the time.
 Neither we, you, nor the weathermen, are 100% accurate at predicting the weather.
 Please show up for your scheduled appointment, and a decision can be made at that time.
 Tandem and AFF students will complete the classroom portion of their training regardless of the weather.
-Then are simply rescheduled for another date if necessary but we always do our best to try and wait out the weather.

 Do I have to make a reservation to go skydiving, and if so, how far in advance?